SeleemS/7shifts_API/PrepCost_analysis/README.md

 _Operational Insights_
 By comparing data on a week-by-week basis, the script provides valuable insights into the operational dynamics of the kitchen.
 Managers can identify patterns and trends, helping to optimize inventory management, workforce allocation, and menu pricing.

-_Enhanced Decision Making_
-The script serves as a tool to enhance decision-making processes.
-By having a clear understanding of the cost variations, managers can make data-driven decisions that can positively impact the profitability and efficiency of the restaurant.

 _Resource Allocation_
-Identifying the time and resources spent on each kitchen item allows for better resource allocation, ensuring that the kitchen operates at optimum efficiency without compromising on the quality of the dishes being served.
+Identifying the time and resources spent on each kitchen item allows for better resource allocation, ensuring that the kitchen operates at optimum efficiency without compromising on quality.